 Click on the Advanced tab.

-Once a plugin file has been uploaded, the Jenkins master must be manually restarted in order for the changes to take effect.
+Once a plugin file has been uploaded, the Jenkins controller must be manually restarted in order for the changes to take effect.

-.hpi file has been explicitly downloaded by a systems
+.hpi file has been explicitly downloaded by a system

 administrator, the administrator can manually place the